October 17, 2025

 Congress has to get tougher with the financial services industry.
 Bill Clinton caved in to pressure from Republicans when he authorized the repeal of Glass-Steagall.
 This opened the door to all kinds of misbehavior by the finance industry.
 And the worst part was that the Treasury and the Fed bailed them out when these toxic mortgages went belly-up.

-I don’t want to see a repeat of this but the course we’re on right now is destined to end up in another major financial crisis.
+I don’t want to see a repeat of this but the AI boom we’re on right now seems destined to end up in another major financial crisis.
 It might be years away, or it might me months away.

 The 14 Most profitable industries in the world